 It's more comprehensive.
 Unlike the Y-chromosome or mitochondrial DNA test, AncestryDNA uses an autosomal DNA test that surveys a person's entire genome at over 700,000 locations.
 It covers both the maternal and paternal sides of the family tree, so it covers all lineages.
 The Y-DNA test only reflects the direct father-to-son path in your family tree, and the mtDNA test only reflects the direct mother-to-child path in your family tree.
 Learn more about the differences between the DNA tests here.

 The test is gender neutral.
 Both men and women can take the AncestryDNA test and are tested in the same way for the same number of markers providing the same level of detail in the results.

 It predicts your recent genetic ethnicity.
 Thanks to advances in DNA technology we're able to compare your DNA to samples from around the world, to find out more about your family's background and ethnic history—not just ancient history, but the people and places that matter to you.

 Enhanced DNA matching.
 Unlike the Y-chromosome or mitochondrial DNA tests, the new AncestryDNA autosomal test looks at a much broader range of your DNA, which helps identify matches throughout your entire family tree—along both your paternal and maternal sides.

 The information is more relevant and recent—targeting your family history a few hundred or even a thousand years ago, as compared to the Y and mtDNA tests, which have a 10,000 to 50,000 year time focus.

-Your AncestryDNA kit will be delivered to you within 6 days of order.
+Your AncestryDNA Kit will be delivered within approximately 7-10 business days.
 AncestryDNA test results will normally take about 6-8 weeks to process from the time that the lab receives your DNA sample.
 Please note that you must also activate your DNA kit online in order to begin processing.

 If you have not received your AncestryDNA results after 8 weeks, please contact member services as follows: